andrechristikan/ack-nestjs-boilerplate-docs/features/router.md

 ## Background

-Why we use RouterModule and why we don't just use controller prefix ?
+Why do we use RouterModule instead of just using the controller prefix?
-Well sometimes the controller prefix can't resolve prefix problem for complex path.
+In some cases, the controller prefix is unable to resolve prefix issues for the complex path.
 [You can read this article for more information](https://docs.nestjs.com/recipes/router-module)

 ## Example

-For example we use `RouterAdminModule`, and the prefix is `/admin`
+For example, we use `RouterAdminModule` with the prefix is `/admin`

 ```typescript
 import { RouterAdminModule } from 'src/router/router.admin.module';